AyelenSarco/TeamManagementAPI/README.md

 # TeamManagementAPI
-A REST API built with Spring Boot, designed to manage teams, members, roles, and profiles.
+A REST API built with Spring Boot, designed to manage teams, people, memberships, and profiles.
 It demonstrates solid backend practices such as:

 - Layered architecture (Controller → Service → Repository → Entity)